Visit Wilderness

 1

 Northwestern Pennsylvania’s Allegheny Islands Wilderness is, at just 372 acres, one of the country’s smallest wilderness areas.
 It’s nevertheless a fascinating and ecologically precious one.
-The wilderness, established in 1984, is located on seven islands scattered along a 56-mile stretch of the Allegheny River, between the Buckaloons Recreation Area and the town of Tionesta.
+The Wilderness, established in 1984, is located on seven islands scattered along a 56-mile stretch of the Allegheny River, between the Buckaloons Recreation Area and the town of Tionesta.

 Terrain

 The islands of the Wilderness-Crull's, Thompson's, Baker, Courson, King, R. Thompson's, and No-Name—were formed by the alluvial action of the Allegheny.
 Built of sand, mud, and clay originating in the Allegheny Mountains, they owe their size, shape, and changeable character to the river’s restless patterns of deposition and erosion.
+At 96 acres, Crull's Island is the largest in the Allegheny Islands Wilderness; No-Name, by contrast, is just 10 acres in size.

 Major tributaries along this length of the Allegheny include Anders Run, Clark Run, Thompson Run, Tidioute Creek, East Hickory Creek, and Little Hickory Run.